Dog Licensing and Information

 New Jersey State Law (N.J.S.A.
 4:19-15.1 et seq.) requires that dog owners obtain licenses annually.
 You will need to provide proof of current rabies vaccination (one which does not expire before November 1) as well as certification from your veterinarian if the dog has been spayed or neutered.
 If you no longer have your dog, please notify us so we may update our records.
 Please be advised that failure to notify our office if you no longer have your dog or obtain the dog license may result in a summons to Municipal Court.

-Licenses are valid for one calendar year (January through December), and are renewable in January.
+Licenses are valid for one year (October through September), and are renewable in October.
 Check with the Borough Office for available free rabies clinics within Camden County.

 Rabies Vaccinations may be obtained via the Camden County Animal Shelter, 125 County House Road, Blackwood, NJ by calling 856-401-1300.
 The Shelter offers shots every Tuesday, Wednesday, and Friday from 9am to 10:30am for $15.00 per dog.